Streetcars in New Orleans: History

-The definitive history of New Orleans streetcars is found in Louis Hennick and Harper Charlton, The Streetcars of New Orleans, which is the source for this summary of New Orleans streetcar history.

 Beginnings

 On April 23, 1831, the Pontchartrain Railroad Company (PRR) established the first rail service in New Orleans along a 5 mi line running north on Elysian Fields Avenue from the Mississippi River toward Lake Pontchartrain.
 These first trains, however, were pulled by horses because the engines had not yet arrived from England.
 The PRR received its first working steam engine the next year, and first put it into service on September 27, 1832.
 Service continued in a mixed fashion, running sometimes with locomotives, and at other times with horse traction.
 A round trip fare at that time was seventy-five cents.

-Those first operations included inter-city and suburban railroad lines, and horse-drawn (or mule-drawn) omnibus lines.
+Those first operations included inter-city and suburban railroad lines, and horse-drawn or mule-drawn omnibus lines.
 The first lines of city rail service were created by the New Orleans and Carrollton Railroad, which in 1835 opened three lines.
 In the first week of January, the company opened its Poydras-Magazine horse-drawn line on its namesake streets (Poydras Street and Magazine Street), the first true street railway line in the city.
 New York City was the only place to precede New Orleans with street railway service.
 Then a horse-drawn line to the suburb of Lafayette, which was centered on Jackson Avenue, opened on January 13.
 In September, the New Orleans and Carrollton started operating its third line, a steam-powered line along present-day St. Charles Avenue, then called Nayades, connecting the city with the suburb of Carrollton, and terminating near the present-day intersection of St. Charles Avenue and Carrollton Avenue.
 The Poydras-Magazine line ceased operation in March or April 1836, about the time that a new La Course Street line was opened along that street (now named Race Street).
 That line ended in the 1840s, but the Lafayette and Carrollton lines continued, eventually becoming the Jackson and St. Charles streetcar lines.